theofn/coursera_public/report.md

 This has implications for the analysis and needs to be taken into account when the clustering is done and the results are analysed.

-## Grouping by segment and aggregation
+## Grouping by segment and evaluation of category weights

-The next step to group the venue data by segment and calculate for every segment how much is the weight of every category, the so-called aggregation.
-This is an operation, which transforms a collection of numbers to a single number.
+The next step to group the venue data by segment and calculate for every segment how much is the weight of every category.
+The calculation is an aggregation operation and transforms a collection of numbers to a single number.
 There are several possibilities regarding aggregation.
 The following operators are considered: sum, mean and median.